-macOS stuck at login screen is a complex issue meaning there’s something bad coming with your Mac system and it needs to be repaired as quick as possible.
+macOS stuck at login screen is a complex issue, indicating there’s something bad coming with your Mac system and it needs to be repaired as quickly as possible.

-The symptoms of “MacBook stuck on login screen after update” issue is different, the familiar ones are those your Mac may stuck on:
+The symptoms of "MacBook stuck on login screen" can be different, but generally your Mac may stuck on:

 Or your Mac:

-By knowing the symptoms, you can safeguard your data to avoid data loss crisis, and then take immediate actions to fix the problem.
+By knowing the symptoms, we can now take immediate actions to fix the problem.